 - To the Stars: Magical Girls are instructed to make up new stuff in combat, since that's how they develop and expand their powers.

-- Jason Bourne.
-In The Bourne Supremacy, he beats the shit out of a guy with a rolled up newspaper and blows up his condo with said newspaper when he's done.
+- In The Bourne Supremacy, he beats the shit out of a fellow former Treadstone agent with a rolled up newspaper and blows up his condo with said newspaper when he's done.

-- Gamera Vs Guiron: At one point, Gamera swings on a huge horizontal pipe like it's a gymnast's parallel bars.
+- Gamera vs. Guiron: At one point, Gamera swings on a huge horizontal pipe like it's a gymnast's parallel bars.
+No, seriously.

-- Power Rangers has many examples of Improv fu but the most egregious one is that a lot of fight scenes throughout the series features the Rangers fighting grunts in a playground and use the equipment to augment their fighting.
+- It has many examples of Improv Fu, but the most egregious one is that a lot of fight scenes throughout the series features the Rangers fighting grunts in a playground and use the equipment to augment their fighting.